trishapan/trishapan.github.io/README.md

 Then, in your repo settings, have your Github pages be set to the gh-pages branch that gets created for you.

 Run 'npm run deploy' to deploy your site.
-(Then go back to github Pages settings to ensure that custom domain is still what it should be)
+(Then go back to github Pages [settings](https://github.com/patricia-pan/patricia-pan.github.io/settings) to re-add custom domain as patriciapan.com)

 <!--
 How to deploy React to Github pages: